Our most frequent questions and answers

 Yes.
 Please notify our reception staff of the email address you would like appointment reminders sent to.
 Please ask reception for a Consent to Use Electronic Communications form if you wish to receive requisitions or medical information via email.

-To improve physician accessibility for all patients, there is a $40.00 fee for missed appointments or cancellations made with less than 24 hours notice ($90.00 for medicals).
+Our healthcare system is busy.
+Therefore, to improve physician accessibility for all patients, there is a $40.00 fee for missed appointments or cancellations made with less than 24 hours notice ($90.00 for medicals).

-DMC recognizes that some patients are simply unable to pay for un-insured services due to financial constraints or personal circumstances.
+We recognize some patients are simply unable to pay for un-insured services due to financial constraints or personal circumstances.
 Examples of individuals who cannot afford to pay for uninsured services include: the unemployed, seniors on fixed incomes and people on AISH or social assistance.
 These patients may complete an Application for Exemption Form for consideration by our Community Support Committee.
 If approved, patients will receive an exemption from payment.
 Ask reception for an application next time you visit the clinic.

 Alberta has reciprocal agreements with all provinces and territories, except Quebec, for insured physician services.
 If you are in Alberta but are a resident of Quebec, your visit is not covered by your provincial health plan, and you will have to pay for your visit up front.
 Speak to reception for more details.

 Alberta Health and Wellness limits full physicals to one per 365 days.